VirtualDharm/practice/RevisionNotes/React.md

 * Give other components any props.
 * Showing a loader while a component waits for data.
 ### What is children prop?
 It is a prop that allow us to pass components as data to other components, just like any other prop.
 Component tree between the component's opening tag and closing tag will be passed to that component as children prop.
-Pros are immutable while the state is mutable.
+**Pros are immutable while the state is mutable**.
 Both of them can update themselves easily.
 ```javascript
 const MyComponent = ({title, children}) => {
   return (